synaptics-astra/doc/linux/index.rst

 Machine Learning with SyNAP
 ===========================

-The Synaptics Astra platform provides the SyNAP framwork, which supports the execution of neural networks on the platforms hardware accelerators.
-This framework allows users to run programs which take advantage of the Neural Prococessing Unit (NPU) and Graphics Processing Unit (GPU) to accelerate the excecution of neural networks. (see the `SyNAP documentation <https://synaptics-synap.github.io/doc/v/3.0.0/>`__ for more details.)
+Astra Machina uses the SyNAP framework for execution of neural networks using the platforms hardware accelerators.
+This framework allows users to run programs which take advantage of the Neural Processing Unit (NPU) and Graphics Processing Unit (GPU) to accelerate the execution of neural networks. (see the `SyNAP documentation <https://synaptics-synap.github.io/doc/v/3.0.0/>`__ for more details.)

 Connectivity
 ============

-Bluetooth and Wi-Fi are supported on Astra platforms through on-board chip solutions and external hardware.
+Bluetooth and Wi-Fi are supported on Astra Machina through on-board chip solutions and external hardware.
 The following table lists the various on-board chips and external solutions: